Search This Blog

 • Nested Stories – It is like someone narrating a story from one person’s point of view!
 May have some lessons but may miss lessons.
 (Like Forest Gump)

-• Spark Lines – Arousing interest on a topic comparing with reality (Biopics; I have a dream - MLK), Winston Chruchill’s we will fight … we will never surrender, Ahimsa and non-violence by Gandhi)
+• Spark Lines – Arousing interest on a topic comparing with reality (Biopics; I have a dream - MLK), Winston Churchill's we will fight … we will never surrender, Ahimsa and non-violence by Gandhi)

-• Media Hype – Immediate attention needed, like elevator speech, 3 bullet points, 5 things to do before next meeting, etc. “Always Be Closing” (Glengarry Glen Ross) sales pitch!
+• Media Hype – Immediate attention needed, like elevator speech, 3 bullet points, 5 things to do before the next meeting, etc. “Always Be Closing” (Glengarry Glen Ross) sales pitch!

 • False Start – “I am successful because of my repeated failures” motto!
 If I can do it, anybody can do it!
 Helps with motivation, inspiration, etc.